boshtannik/embedded-nano-mesh/README.md

 # Mesh Network Protocol for embedded devices
 This is the radio mesh network protocol.
-It is designed to be lightweight, portable to many plaftorms, and is easy to use.
+It is designed to be lightweight, portable to many plaftorms, and easy to use.
 The protocol uses serial port of your MCU in order to interact with radio module connected to it.
 The protocol allows to use any kind of radio module with USART interface, so you can build mesh node using any kind of radio module with USART